-Finally you will learn about the graphic representations of data:
+You will learn about the graphic representations of data: histograms, pie charts and line charts

 The study of statistics involves the following skills and knowledge: